Google logo: History

-On November 15, 2010, the corporate branding, Google Apps (including all its associated apps), other Google services, and country-specific versions of Google adopted a slightly brightened version of the May 2010 logo.
-Most noticeably, the capital 'G' and lowercase 'g' featured a brighter shade of blue.
-This update also applied to Gmail and the Google Sign-In pages.
-This logo was also used in the main search page.
-This change finally retired the previous logo from 1999.

 On September 19, 2013, Google introduced a new "flat" (two-dimensional) logo with a slightly altered color palette.
 The old 2010 Google logo remained in use on some pages, such as the Google Doodles page, for a period of time.
 On May 24, 2014, the Google logo was slightly updated with some minor typographical tweaks, with the second 'g' moved right one pixel and the 'l' moved down and right one pixel.

 On September 1, 2015, Google introduced a controversial "new logo and identity family" designed to work across multiple devices.
-The notable difference in the logo is the change in the typeface.
-The colors remained the same as with the previous logo, however, Google switched to a modern, geometric sans-serif typeface called Product Sans, created in-house at Google (which is also used for the Alphabet logo).
+The colors are slightly different than the previous logo with more brighter hues, however the most notable difference in the logo is the change in the typeface.
+It switched to a modern, geometric sans-serif typeface called Product Sans, created in-house at Google (which is also used for the Alphabet logo).
+On May 19, 2026, the Google logo was slightly updated with some minor tweaks, including a modified version of Google Sans and slightly brighter hues, though the previous 2015 Google logo still remains in use on many pages including the Google Doodles page and others.

-On May 12, 2025, Google updated its logo in the Google app on iPhones and Pixel phones.
-The notable change is the updated color scheme, to include a gradient between sections of color instead of solid blocks.